 People who are still waiting for some hint of sanity to penetrate the minds of their minders do not understand the problem.
 Governments are not just people any more than corporations are just people.
 The founders of this country knew this, and they were brave enough to stand up to the demonic delusions of the british empire and restore some sanity to their lives.

 This is an organically self-organizing system, and the system’s administrators are as deluded and compromised and replaceable as british soldiers were 200 years ago.
-They act out their roles based on their static microenvironments, which supplies food for their families and the necessary rationalizations and mythology to justify what they are paid to do.
+They act out their roles based on their self-perpetuating microenvironments, which supplies food for their families and the necessary rationalizations and mythology to justify what they are paid to do.
 But their ultimate fate is as predictable as ours.
 Society is on fire and fires tend to run their course until there is no more fuel.

 The system is already way out of control.
 But there a few information bombs which might slow our march to high tech barbarism.
 The most obvious one is the physically provable deception of the 9/11 crime, which is so abundantly documented in the reference section of this site and elsewhere, which the so-called “peace movement” has so far succeeded in ignoring.
 There’s the imprinted assault and torture of newborn american babies by the predatory medical establishment.
 There’s the provable fraud and corruption which is the psychiatric establishment, which preys on the most vulnerable members of society and whose blanket of impunity derives from its utility to the state.
 There’s the exporting of the US industrial infrastructure to china and its police state implications for the future.
 There’s the tyrannical infrastructure which is fictional reserve banking and the non-federal non-reserve.